Information Theoretical Limits for Quantum Optimal Control Solutions: Error Scaling of Noisy Channels: Error bounds from perturbation theory

-If the control pulse $f(t)$ is designed with the aim to protect the system in its initial state, the control error is given by $\varepsilon = 1 - p$.
-Thus, after a fixed time $T$, we can write

-where $e^{-\chi(t)}$ has been approximated as $1-\chi(t)$ (for a small error).
-To gain more insight into the scaling of the error with the control resources we make the following approximations: the filter function $F(\omega)$ can be designed to have support only around a central frequency $\omega_c$ (e.g. for bang-bang control the filter function has a $\text{sinc}^{2}$-shape, but also for optimally modulated pulses the bandwidth remains small~\cite{GordonPRL2008}) and with a small bandwidth if compared to the power spectral density of the stochastic noise field.
-Thus, we can make the approximation \be \varepsilon \approx C_{0}\,\varphi_{\xi}(\omega_c) \,, \ee with $C_{0}$ a constant term depending on the specific choice of the filter function.
+To gain more insight into the scaling of the error with the control resources, let us make the following approximations: the filter function $F(\omega)$ is designed to have support only around a central frequency $\omega_c$ (e.g., for bang-bang control, this assumption is feasible since the filter functions have a $\text{sinc}^{2}$-shape, but also for optimally modulated pulses the bandwidth remains small~\cite{GordonPRL2008}) and with a small bandwidth if compared to the power spectral density of the stochastic noise field.
+Thus, we can make the approximation \be \varepsilon_p \approx C_{0}\,\varphi_{\xi}(\omega_c) \,, \ee with $C_{0}$ a constant term depending on the specific choice of the filter function.